majerr/sqlhelper/README.md

 # now execute run_files(...) as above
 ```

-For more on connection files, the search path, and managing connections see `vignette("connections")`.
+For more on connection files, the connection search path, and managing connections see `vignette("connections")`.

 For more on executing SQL see `vignette("execution")`.